ncmoliver/CryptoClustering/README.md

 **PCA3:** The largest amount of variance in PCA3 data was heavily influenced by 7 day price change.

 # 𝖗esults
 The original data elbow curve recommended k=6 resulting in 6 distinct clusters.
 The clusters reflect patterns based on the full original dataset.
 Where after applying PCA the elbow curve suggested k=8.
-This clustering approach focused on the

 # Ŗeferences